How to Read a Dog Food Label

 • Protein – dog food labels do not distinguish between the biological value and digestibility of the protein in their products.
 A large amount of protein is essential for a healthy dog, but only if it is high enough quality for your dog’s body to use it.

-• Carbohydrates - great source of nutrients, but only in the form of complex carbohydrates such as whole grain.
-Low value carbs include sugar, propylene glycol, corn syrup, rice flour, beet sugar, corn gluten meal and brewers rice.
+• Carbohydrates are a great source of nutrients, but only in the form of complex carbohydrates such as whole grain.
+Low-value carbs include sugar, propylene glycol, corn syrup, rice flour, beet sugar, corn gluten meal and brewers rice.

-• Vitamins & minerals - may be lost through heat processing.
-Especially true for Vitamins A, E and B which are very important in fighting disease.
-Minerals may be present in manufactured foods in their basic form, but it is doubtful that their benefits in this form are as beneficial as the complex forms found in nature.
+• Vitamins & minerals in dog food may be lost through heat processing.
+This is especially true for Vitamins A, E and B in dog food which are very important in fighting disease.
+Manufactured foods may contain minerals in their basic form, but it is doubtful that they are as beneficial as the complex forms found in nature.

 Other Important Dog Food Label Elements